 - If your fingerprints have not been collected yet, personal appearance when applying for a Schengen visa is mandatory.

-- If your finger scans were collected within the last 59 months and a visa with the mention "VIS" has been granted, then you won’t have to give new fingerprints for your next visa application(s) and personal appearance is not necessary.
+- If your finger scans were collected within the last 59 months (pls provide copy of the visa sticker), you won’t have to give new fingerprints for your next visa application(s) and personal appearance is not necessary.

 - You will still have to appear in person to give your fingerprints in case the previously collected fingerprints prove to be of insufficient quality.